wp-plugins/wordpress-seo/readme.txt

 = 1.2.1 (development version) =

 * Bugs fixed:
-	* Trim the focus keyword before running tests.
+	* Trim the focus keyword before running page analysis tests.
 	* Title's should be (and now is) Titles.
+	* Fixes to Theme integrations for Woo, Genesis and Thematic.
+	* Enhancement to force rewrite title test.

 = 1.2 =